PrityanshuSingh/Social-Web-Platform/README.md

 These features aim to enhance user engagement, streamline administrative tasks, and foster a vibrant and collaborative academic community.

-## Getting Started

-1. **Installation:**
-   - Clone this repository: `git clone https://github.com/your-username/your-repo.git`
-   - Navigate to the project directory: `cd your-repo`
-   - Install dependencies: `npm install`

-2. **Usage:**
-   - Customize the platform according to your preferences.
-   - Integrate your social media accounts through the user-friendly interface.

-3. **Contributing:**
-   - We welcome contributions!
-Fork the repository and submit a pull request with your enhancements.

 ## Tech Stack

 The platform is built using the following technologies: